 This magnetic field, along with a radiofrequency, briefly redirects the hydrogen atoms’

-at bones, joints, and soft tissues such as cartilage, muscles, and
+MRI scan may be used to look at bones, joints, and soft tissues such as cartilage,

 - Structural abnormalities due to aging